Writing a Competitive Research Grant Proposal

-During the last 30 minutes of the presentation, the following panel of successful researchers will discuss navigating the competitive grant landscape and the review process:
+During the last 30 minutes of the presentation, a panel of successful researchers will discuss navigating the competitive grant landscape and the review process.
+The panelists are:

-- David Lombard, MD, PhD, Assoc Professor, Pathology
+- David Lombard, MD, PhD, Associate Professor of Pathology

 Following this workshop, you will be able to: